-NYC Health + Hospitals’ Privacy Notice is a document which describes how medical and health information about our patients may be used and disclosed, and how patients can exercise a number of rights granted under the Health Insurance Portability and Accountability Act (HIPAA).
+NYC Health + Hospitals’ Notice of Privacy Practices is a document which describes how medical and health information about our patients may be used and disclosed, and how patients can exercise a number of rights granted under HIPAA.

-We at NYC Health + Hospitals encourage you to review this Privacy Notice and become familiar with how your personal health information will be used and safeguarded, as well as rights regarding the protection of your personal health information.
+We encourage you to review the NPP and become familiar with how your personal health information will be used and safeguarded, as well as rights regarding the protection of your personal health information.

-by calling NYC Health + Hospitals’ toll-free confidential and anonymous Compliance Helpline at 1-866-HELP-HHC (1-866-435-7442);
+- by calling NYC Health + Hospitals’ toll-free confidential and anonymous Compliance Helpline at 1-866-HELP-HHC (1-866-435-7442);

 NYC Health + Hospitals strictly prohibits intimidation, harassment, or retaliation, in any form against any individual who in good faith participates in the Corporate Compliance and Ethics Program by reporting or participating in the investigation of suspected violations of law, regulation, or policies.